Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 Details:

-Repeatedly run this command on the controller node, substituting the hostname and IP address of each of your machines.
-In the end, your node list should look something like this:
+Repeatedly enter this command on the controller node, substituting the hostname and IP address of each of your other VMs.
+In the end, enter another linstor node list command.
+Your node list should be similar to this:

 ╭────────────────────────────────────────────────────────────╮